 Ubico Limited (the Company) is undertaking an early market engagement exercise which will assist its approach to future vehicle procurement.

-This early market engagement exercise is for the purpose of gathering expressions of interest, proposals and ideas for future fleet procurement; it does not constitute a procurement process and participation does not guarantee or preclude any selection of a potential supplier in any procurement process.
+This early market engagement exercise is for the purpose of gathering expressions of interest and ideas for future fleet procurement; it does not constitute a procurement process and participation does not guarantee or preclude any selection of a potential supplier in any procurement process.
 Responses may be used in the planning and conduct of any procurement.
 The Company may also approach and engage with others, such as independent experts and potential funders.

 2. Are Ubico serious about the potential to restrict suppliers to a single or dual supplier status and move away from the traditional framework structure?